- Parks & Recreation

 The first area designated in the City of Boerne to serve as a community park was established around 1852 and was known as the Commons Area.
 The current Main Plaza was a part of the much larger Commons Area.
 The area was fenced and utilized by citizens to water horses and livestock while in town.

 By 1964, the City of Boerne had four park sites totaling 7.5 acres of land.
 There were two Memorial Parks, today know as Veterans Park and Roeder Park, as well as Riverside Park and the Downtown Park.

 City Park Development

 In 1964, efforts were underway by the city to acquire a 125-acre tract of land to serve as the city's first developed park.
 On February 10, 1965, Mayor Ray Smart received a Western Union telegram from U.S. Senator Ralph W. Yarborough explaining that Boerne would be receiving a federal grant for $12,159 from the Housing and Home Financing Agency's Urban Renewal Administration.
-The grant was to aid in the purchase of park land.
-Park planners envisioned amenities such as:
+The grant was to aid in the purchase of the land that became Boerne City Park.